Birdie29/WEBDPOE-PART2-ST10456630-/WEBDPOE-PART2-ST10456630/MIscellaneous/README.md

 v1.1.0 lateset update
 i added a changelog and some references changes done to the latest update:
--The enquiry page layout structure has been fixed with the proper code.
+-The enquiry page layout structure has been fixed with the proper pseudo elements to amke it more interactive.
 -Contact form contains a submit button.
 -Text size has been reduced to fit all devices.
 -Proper referencing of the sources i used as ideas for the interactive elemts has been used.